jjohnson2701/EditsToISCEContainer/README.md

 #SBATCH --mail-user input for the email address of the user, which receives an alert when the job finishes running

 #SBATCH --array declares which of the array elements to run, up to 1000 pairs in parallel.
 This is based off of a text file that lists SAR images to be downloaded from ASF.
-The provided example has a list of images over Mumbai, with path 34, Frame 527, descending view.
+The provided example has a list of images over Lagos, with path 1, Frame 16, ascending view.

 SARimagelistexample.txt is set to a text file list of SLC images to process sequentially.